Preparing the NDB Cluster for replication consists of the following steps:

 Check all MySQL servers for version compatibility (see Section 22.6.2, “General Requirements for NDB Cluster Replication”).

-Create a slave account on the master Cluster with the appropriate privileges, using the following two SQL statements:
+Create a replication account on the source Cluster with the appropriate privileges, using the following two SQL statements:

 In the previous statement,